-Our primary focus is on ATYR1923, a clinical stage product candidate which downregulates immune responses by binding to the NRP2 receptor and is in development for the treatment of interstitial lung diseases (ILDs).
+Our primary focus is on ATYR1923, a clinical stage product candidate which downregulates immune responses by binding to the NRP2 receptor and is in development for the treatment of inflammatory lung diseases.
 ATYR1923, a fusion protein comprised of the immuno-modulatory domain of histidyl tRNA synthetase (HARS) fused to the fragment cystallizable (FC) region of a human antibody, is a selective modulator of NRP2 that downregulates the innate and adaptive immune response in inflammatory disease states.

-We are developing ATYR1923 as a potential therapeutic for patients with ILDs, a group of immune-mediated disorders that cause progressive fibrosis of the lung tissue.
+We began developing ATYR1923 as a potential therapeutic for patients with interstitial lung diseases (ILDs), a group of immune-mediated disorders that cause progressive fibrosis of the lung tissue.
 We selected pulmonary sarcoidosis, a major form of ILD, as our first clinical indication and are currently enrolling a proof-of-concept Phase 1b/2a clinical trial in patients.
 The study has been designed to evaluate the safety, tolerability and immunogenicity of multiple doses of ATYR1923 and to evaluate established clinical endpoints and certain biomarkers to assess preliminary activity of ATYR1923.
 A blinded interim analysis of safety and tolerability, the primary endpoint of our ongoing Phase 1b/2a clinical trial, showed study drug (ATYR1923 or placebo) was observed to be generally well tolerated with no drug-related serious adverse events (SAEs), consistent with the earlier Phase 1 study results in healthy volunteers.
 The final results of our current Phase 1b/2a clinical trial will guide future development of ATYR1923 in pulmonary sarcoidosis and provide insight for the potential of ATYR1923 in other ILDs, such as connective tissue disease ILD (CTD-ILD) and chronic hypersensitivity pneumonitis (CHP).

 In response to the COVID-19 pandemic, we are investigating ATYR1923's potential as a treatment for COVID-19 patients with severe respiratory complications.
 The inflammatory lung injury related to COVID-19 may be similar to that of interstitial lung diseases.
-By targeting aberrant immune responses, we believe that ATYR1923's mechanism of action has substantial overlap with this disease pathology.
-In April 2020, we announced that the U.S. Food and Drug Administration (FDA) accepted our investigational new drug (IND) application to evaluate ATYR1923 in a Phase 2 clinical trial in COVID-19 patients with severe respiratory complications.
-The Phase 2 clinical trial will be a randomized, double blind, placebo-controlled study with ATYR1923 in 30 confirmed COVID-19 positive patients at up to 10 centers in the United States.
-Subject to successful clinical trial site initiation and patient enrollment, we expect data from this Phase 2 clinical trial in COVID-19 patients this year.
+By targeting aberrant immune responses, we believe that ATYR1923's mechanism of action has substantial overlap with this disease pathology and are currently enrolling a Phase 2 clinical trial in COVID-19 patients with severe respiratory complications.
+Our Phase 2 clinical trial is a randomized, double blind, placebo-controlled study with ATYR1923 in 30 confirmed COVID-19 positive patients at up to 10 centers in the United States.
+Subject to successful clinical trial site initiation and patient enrollment, we expect data from this Phase 2 clinical trial in COVID-19 patients in the fourth quarter of this year.